cloudflare/cloudflare-docs/content/turnstile/reference/domain-management.md

 When the widget is embedded on a domain not listed, it will show an error message.

 {{<Aside type="note">}}
-Enterprise Bot Management customers are able to remove the domain validation requirement for a widget.
+Enterprise Bot Management customers can remove the domain validation requirement for a widget.
 For more information on this feature, contact your account team.
 {{</Aside>}}